holyjak/blog.jakubholy.net/README.md

 - Look & feel:
    - re-enable support for cover images (commented out; need to pass remark its plugins in `gatsby-node`; perhaps move the code into a local plugin first)
    - desktop: show top pages, tag cloud, ...
+- Highlight.js - include only + all langs used, incl. e.g. terraform
+  - collapsible code blocks
+- AsciDoc - add styling for NOTE etc.
 ---

 # Original README